Projectors on the intermediate algebraic Jacobians

-\begin{proof} Taking up the notations of the proof of theorem \ref{a}, by functoriality of the cycle class map, we then have a commutative diagram The composition of the two arrows of the top row is the map induced by $\Pi_{2i,i}$ and the composition of the two arrows of the bottom row is the identity on $\im(cl_i)$.
+\begin{proof} By functoriality of the cycle class map, we have a commutative diagram The composition of the two arrows of the top row is the map induced by $Q_{2i}$ and the composition of the two arrows of the bottom row is the identity on $\im(cl_i)$.
 The proposition follows easily. \end{proof}

-\begin{remark} If $X$ is moreover assumed to have a finite dimensional Chow motive in the sense of Kimura, then we prove \cite[Prop.
-4.18]{Vial2} that for any choice of projector $\pi_{2i,i}$ homologically equivalent to $\Pi_{2i,i}$ we have